 The 'public' keyword denotes that the constructor parameter is to be retained as a field.
-Public is the default visibility for class members, but a programmer can also specify private visibility for a class member.
-Private visibility is a design-time construct; it is enforced during static type checking but does not imply any runtime enforcement.
+Public is the default accessibility for class members, but a programmer can also specify private or protected accessibility for a class member.
+Accessibility is a design-time construct; it is enforced during static type checking but does not imply any runtime enforcement.